djmitche/food.v.igoro.us/_recipes/sweet-potato-gnocchi.md

  1.  mix in flour until a soft dough forms
  1.  gnocchi them, and boil them in salted water
  1.  carmelize butter and add sage, pepper and salt
- 1.  sautÃ© gnocchi until heated through
+ 1.  sautee gnocchi until heated through

 # Notes